 If you’ve read Antonia’s last book, Land of the Dawn-Lit Mountains, you’ll know she’s an ardent fan of Ursula Graham-Bower.
 This ‘pert, pretty’ Roedean educated debutante set sail for India in 1937, aged 23, with the vague idea of going to Nagaland to ‘potter about’ with her camera and maybe write a book.
 A few years later she was captaining a 150-strong Zeme Naga guerrilla unit against the Japanese Army – and with great success.
 Not only did the Zeme Naga worship her as a goddess, but many an Allied pilot shot down in these remote jungles owed her their life.
 To this day, Ursula remains the only female guerrilla commando in the history of the British Army.
 What a woman!

-While Antonia won’t be writing a book about this journey, she is currently working on a number of articles about it for The Telegraph, The Guardian, Geographical, Wanderlust and more.
-One of her Naga stories has already been featured on Kate Adie’s From our Own Correspondent, and a thirty-minute documentary about community-based conservation in Nagaland will be aired on BBC Radio 4’s Costing the Earth on March 10 at 15.30 and March 11 at 21.00.
-Don’t forget to tune in or hear it on Listen Again.
+While Antonia isn’t writing a book about this journey, she has produced a number of articles and radio features about it for The Telegraph, BBC Radio 4, The Guardian, Geographical, Wanderlust and more.
+Two of her Naga stories have featured on From our Own Correspondent, with one subsequently being chosen for Radio 4’s Pick of the Week.
+Her documentary about community-based conservation in Nagaland was aired on BBC Radio 4’s Costing the Earth in March 2020.

 If you’d like to see photos and stories of Antonia’s journey please follow her on Instagram and Twitter @AntsBK.